A Serengeti Safari 2024 – Everything You Need to Know

 1. Northern Serengeti

-This area also sets the stage for the Great Migration’s dramatic Mara River crossings from around July/August.
-During this time, massive herds of wildebeest and zebra will be thundering across the crocodile-infested Mara River.
+Northern Serengeti also sets the stage for the Great Wildebeest Migration’s dramatic Mara River crossings from around July/August.

-This is a perfect place to go on a hot-air balloon safari in Serengeti for a bird’s eye view over hundreds of thousands of wildebeest, and a good area to see African elephants and giraffes.
+It is a perfect place to go on a hot-air balloon safari in Serengeti for a bird’s eye view over hundreds of thousands of wildebeest, and a good area to see African elephants and giraffes.

 2. Southern Serengeti